Implementing Two-factor Authentication for WordPress

 - Make sure your website is hosted with SSL.

 All of these are important layers, but there are additional, more in-depth steps you can take that will make it much more difficult for bad actors to access your site.
-Steps that I highly recommend, especially if you have been trusted with your user’s personal information.
+Steps that I highly recommend these, especially if you have been trusted with your user’s personal information.

 One of these steps is “Two Factor Authentication”, or 2FA | Two-factor Authentication on WordPress